Brougham Castle

-Following this, the Cliffords began spending more time at their other castles, particularly Skipton Castle in Yorkshire.
+Following this, the Cliffords began spending more time at their other castles, particularly Skipton Castle in North Yorkshire.
 Brougham descended through several generations of Cliffords, intermittently serving as a residence.
 However, by 1592, it was in a state of disrepair, as George Clifford, 3rd Earl of Cumberland was spending more time in southern England due to his role as Queen's Champion.
 The castle was briefly restored in the early 17th century, to such an extent, that King James I of England was entertained there in 1617.
 In 1643, Lady Anne Clifford inherited the estates, including the castles of Brougham, Appleby, and Brough, and set about restoring them.
 Brougham Castle was kept in good condition for a short time, after Lady Anne's death in 1676; however, Thomas Tufton, 6th Earl of Thanet, who had inherited the Clifford estates, sold the furnishings in 1714.
 The empty shell was left to decay, as it was too costly to maintain.
 As a ruin, Brougham Castle inspired a painting by J. M. W. Turner, and was mentioned at the start of William Wordsworth's poem The Prelude, as well as becoming the subject of Wordsworth's Song at the Feast of Brougham Castle upon the Restoration of Lord Clifford, the Shepherd, to the Estates and Honours of his Ancestors.
 The castle was left to the Ministry of Works, in the 1930s, and is today maintained by its successor, English Heritage.